by Rick Kuwahara COO of Paubox

 This is probably the easier method to use because it lowers the amount of additional work (and liability) needed to secure PHI.

 If information is collected on a form and then passed through and emailed to an inbox, the data needs to be encrypted in transit and at rest.

-Thankfully there are lots of vendors that can send secure email and secure online web forms, including Paubox which has a solution that eliminates portals and can work with most email platforms like Google Apps and Office 365, along with hosting email.
+Thankfully there are lots of vendors that can send secure email and secure online web forms, including Paubox which has a solution that eliminates portals and can work with most email platforms like Google Apps and Microsoft 365, along with hosting email.

 If you store PHI on a server

 Whether you choose to store data on your server or a third-party, it’s important to understand how to ensure that the hosting is HIPAA compliant.

 Our friends at HIPAAHQ put together a great checklist that will assist you in ensuring the hosting provider you choose does incorporate needed systems, procedures and technologies needed.